casper-network/docs/source/docs/casper/design/execution-semantics.md

 ### Deploy Executed

-A deploy is executed in distinct phases in order to accommodate paying for computation in a flexible way.
+A deploy is executed in distinct phases to accommodate flexibly paying for computation.
 The phases of a deploy are payment, session, and finalization.
 During the payment phase, the payment code is executed.
-If it is successful, then the session code is executed during the session phase.
-And, independently of whether the session code was executed, the finalization phase is executed, which does some bookkeeping around payment.
+If it is successful, the session code is executed during the session phase.
+And, independently of session code execution, the finalization phase does some bookkeeping around payment.

 #### Payment code {#execution-semantics-payment}